Hugh Roe O'Donnell: Family background

 Hugh Roe O'Donnell was born c.
 20 October 1572, (Note: His biographer Lughaidh Ó Cléirigh does not give an exact birthdate, but notes Hugh Roe O'Donnell was less than fifteen years old when he was kidnapped shortly before 25 September 1587. Ó Cléirigh also stated he was under thirty when he died.
 The Short Annals of Tirconaill state O'Donnell was 29 years old when he set out for Kinsale on 19 October [N.S.
 29 October] 1601.
 Paul Walsh argues O'Donnell was thus born towards the end of October 1572, per New Style dating.
 John J. Silke estimates that O'Donnell was born on or about 20 October.) the eldest son of Irish lord Hugh McManus O'Donnell and his second wife, Scottish aristocrat Fiona "Iníon Dubh" MacDonald.
 He was born into the ruling branch of the O'Donnell clan, a Gaelic Irish noble dynasty based in Tyrconnell, a kingdom geographically associated with present-day County Donegal.
-He had three younger brothers, Rory, Manus and Cathbarr (in order of age), and several sisters, Nuala, Margaret and Mary.
+He had three younger brothers, Rory, Manus and Caffar (in order of age), and several sisters, Nuala, Margaret and Mary.
 He also had older half-siblings from his father's previous relationships, including Donal and Siobhán.

 Paternally O'Donnell claimed descent, via the lineage of Conall Gulban of the Cenél Conaill, from the semi-legendary High King Niall of the Nine Hostages.
 Through his mother, O'Donnell was a descendant of the first six Scottish Chiefs of Clan MacDonald of Dunnyveg; and from Somerled, the first Lord of the Isles.
 He was also descended from King of Scots Robert the Bruce and his grandson Robert II, the first Stuart king of Scotland.

 Hugh Roe O'Donnell's father, Hugh McManus, had ruled as clan chief and Lord of Tyrconnell since 1566.
 In 1569, Hugh McManus married Iníon Dubh of Clan MacDonald of Dunnyveg, as part of a marriage alliance which gave the O'Donnell clan access to the formidable Scottish mercenary forces known as Redshanks.
-Iníon Dubh pushed the O'Donnell clan further into opposition with the English, and in 1574 the clan established an alliance with ascendant O'Neill clansman Hugh O'Neill (future Earl of Tyrone) through his marriage to Siobhán.
+Iníon Dubh pushed the O'Donnell clan further into opposition with the English, and in 1574 the clan established an alliance with the ascendant O'Neill clansman Hugh O'Neill (future Earl of Tyrone) through his marriage to Siobhán.